Large Granny Square with Circle Centre

 I made my eldest boy an Attic 24 Ripple for his bed.
 It’s Stylecraft Special.
 Everyone loves a bit of Stylecraft rippling.

-This one was a special request for a baby blanket.
-My Sister in Law chose the colours.
+This grey and chartreuse granny blanket was a special request for a baby blanket.
+My sister-in-law chose the colours.
 It’s Stylecraft alpaca DK.
 The blocks were from 200 Crochet Blocks by Jan Eaton.
-Don’t go thinking that all the blocks end with the same stitch count though.
+Don’t go thinking that all the blocks end with the same stitch count, though.
 They really don’t.
 Hmm.
-I really liked how this one turned out but I only blocked the edge (which is from Edie Eckman’s Crochet Borders book) and not the individual squares.
+I really liked how this one turned out, but I only blocked the edge (which is from Edie Eckman’s Crochet Borders book) and not the individual squares.
 Next time, I will try super hard to block stuff.

 Not quite half way to go in my new blanket.

-I haven’t been working on these squares since the summer holidays began.
-I honestly didn’t think the holidays would have much of an impact on my crafty gubbins but it absoloutely has.
+I haven’t been working on these crochet granny squares since the summer holidays began.
+I honestly didn’t think the holidays would have much of an impact on my crafty gubbins, but it absolutely has.
 Progress has slowed right down.
-However, this is still a good batch of squares.
-So far, there are fifty two and shockingly, ends have already been sewn in.
-Some ends have been sewn in.
-A few.
-I want over a hundred to make this blanket.
+However, this is still a good batch of granny squares.
+So far, there are fifty two petal patch squares and shockingly, yarn ends have already been sewn in.
+I want over a hundred squares to make this crochet blanket.
 I can’t remember the exact number needed.
 It doesn’t matter at this stage.
 I’ll have a play and then decide.

-I love the pattern for this one.
-It takes a weeny bit longer to make than a regular Granny but it looks that much more special.
+The pattern for this crochet square takes a weeny bit longer to make than a regular Granny, but it looks that much more special.
 It’s called the Petal Patch Motif by Betsy Makes.
 I’ll give myself an Autumn deadline for this one.

 Fireplace tile squares

-I’ve also been having a good old tinker around with this pattern.
-It’s the Lily Pad square and it’s very pretty.
-I’m particularly looking forward to seeing this one complete.
+I’ve also been having a good old tinker around with this crochet pattern.
+It’s the Lily Pad square, and it’s very pretty.
+I’m particularly looking forward to seeing this blanket complete.
 I have a feeling it’ll look lovely.

 The first square I made is the one on the bottom right.
-The middle is tighter and kind of went nipply (?!).
+The middle is tighter and kind of went kind of nipply?!
 I added some chains between stitches for the first couple of rounds, which sorted that out.
 I have also only just twigged that it’s someone called Lily who will become the owner of this blanket!
 Lily pads for Lily.
 Hee!

 tiles around the fireplace

-This tile is the inspiration for the colours.
+This pink, yellow and green fireplace tile is the inspiration for the colours.
 I wrote about it a couple of weeks ago and haven’t moved on that much further.
 Fingers crossed that the colours match in real life.
 It’s tricky colour matching by photographs.

 Looking up at the fig tree.

 Will I be getting ripe figs this year?
-Last year, the tree was laden with fruit but none of the blighters ripened.
-I always get excited about seeing them ripen but truthfully, I thinks figs are a bit pappy.
+Last year, the tree was laden with fruit, but none of the blighters ripened.
+I always get excited about seeing them ripen, but truthfully, I think figs are a bit pappy.
 However, I do like to pass them on to friends.
-People get excited by homegrown figs and I like to hand out bags and bags of them.
+People get excited by homegrown figs, and I like to hand out bags and bags of them.

 Runner beans are easy to grow